blaine-geiger/Lab-Phase-2/README.md

   - 10.1.1.0 /24 for subnet 1
   - 10.1.2.0 /24 for subnet 2

-> **Note:** All device IP addresses are used as an example and does not reflect the actual addressing scheme used in my network setup.
-These are given as placeholder IP addresses for
+> **Note:** All device IP addresses are examples and do not reflect the actual addressing scheme in my network setup.
+They are given as placeholder IP addresses for
 > clarity to the reader.

 ## Summary of Sections